-There are ramps and access to all areas of the grounds such as the docks, boat house, and fish fry area.
-The only place there are not ramps are to the laundry room.
+There are ramps and access to all areas of the grounds such as the docks, boathouse, and fish fry area.
+The only place there are no ramps are to the laundry room.

 They have outfitted their pontoons to accommodate you, even if you rely on a larger electric wheelchair.
 Off the water, they have paved paths and ramps right down to their stationary dock.
 Stanley's Resort even encourages you to contact past guests for references of their facilities.

 Temple Bay Lodge: Fully Accessible